smhurf/lewagon_challenges/05-Production/05-Code-as-a-Product/01-Package-builder/README.md

 You now have access to a cool script that you can run from anywhere on your laptop

-Go somewhere you want to project to live, and build your first package:
+Go somewhere you want your project to live, and build your first package:

 ```bash
 wagon-make-package mlproject